 The next webinar:

-The next webinar will be given by Julia Gardos and Kaz Yamamoto on Sunday, February 26th at 5pm CET, or 4pm GMT.
-The title of the webinar is: Exploring the role of non-native teachers in English for Academic Purposes (EAP) in the UK.
+The next webinar will be given by Andy Hockley on Sunday, March 26th at 5pm CET, or 4pm GMT.
+The title of the webinar is: Diversity and the Learning Organisation.

 About the webinar:

 In two blog posts posted at TEFL Equity in December – Recruiting for diversity and Diversity in recruitment – I argued for a greater effort to focus on diversity in our language teaching organisations.
 I outlined what diversity really means, and proposed ideas which are aimed at ensuring that our recruitment policies are more likely to give us a truly diverse group of teachers (and indeed other staff).
 The ideas about developing an ethical recruitment strategy will be developed further during the LAMSIG Pre-Conference Workshop in Glasgow on April 3rd (Details for which can be found here).
 What I propose to discuss in this webinar is an extension of that topic – looking not at recruitment but at making full use of the diversity in your staffroom.
 How can your LTO best make use of diversity?
 How can you develop a true learning organisation which taps into the different voices and perspectives of all its employees?

 About the speakers: